goAuD/ScamWard/README.md

 - 🔐 Warning signs & detection checklist
 - 🧠 Psychology behind social engineering
 - 🧯 Prevention tips & hardening steps
-- 📓 Real anonymized case study (LinkedIn phishing)
+- 📓 Real anonymized case studies
+  _(vendor names are included only when:
+   • already publicly reported by users, e.g. Reddit,
+   • directly acknowledged by the vendor, **or**
+   • documented as a user-observed incident under investigation, even if not confirmed by the vendor)_
 - 🧰 Tools: Bitwarden, 2FA, HaveIBeenPwned, etc.

 ---